 - Yasuhei Taniguchi, "How Much Does Japanese Civil Procedure Belong to Civil Law and to Common Law?"
 (2009) paper presented at the IAPL conference, Toronto, accessed March 29, 2014.

 - Yasuhei Taniguchi, 2007.
 "The Development of the Adversary System in Japanese Civil Procedure" in Dan Foote (ed) Law in Japan: A Turning Point.
 Seattle, University of Washington Press.

-In 1880, the Meiji Government adopted the first official Panel Code, based on French models such the Napoleonic Code.
+In 1880, the Meiji Government adopted the first official Panel Code, based on French models such as the Napoleonic Code.
 In 1907, a new code was laid down and several amendments were made since then.
 The most important revision was in 1947 pursuant to the principles of the new postwar Constitution, which fully guarantees fundamental human rights.
 The Code of Criminal Procedure, Chizaiho, was legislated in 1890.
 A new Code of Criminal Procedure modeled on German law was enacted in 1922.
-During the post-War legal reform under the American occupation, the present Code of Criminal Procedure was enacted in 1948 to reflect the growing influence of the Anglo-American legal system.
-Therefore, the criminal justice of Japan adopted a mixture of characteristics of the continental European legal system in Penal Code and an Anglo-American style in Code of Criminal Procedure.
+During the post-War legal reform under American occupation, the present Code of Criminal Procedure was enacted in 1948 to reflect the growing influence of the Anglo-American legal system.
+Therefore, the criminal justice of Japan adopted a mixture of characteristics of the continental European legal system in the Penal Code and an Anglo-American style in the Code of Criminal Procedure.
 In order to reinforce the Japanese judicial system, a bill was enacted in 2004 to reinstitute a qusai-juri (saiban-in) system.
-Japan had a jury trial law since 1923 until 1943.
-The Code of Criminal Procedure was revised, and the jury trial came in to effect in 2009.
+Japan had a jury trial law from 1923 until 1943.
+The Code of Criminal Procedure was revised, and the jury trial came into effect in 2009.